Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 }

-NOTE: It is critical to add the attribute # [no_mangle] to the required function, because otherwise the compiler will replace the name of your function with something like: _аgs @ fs34.
-And when exporting it to PHP, libffi simply won’t be able to find a function named Fib in the dynamic library.
-You can read more about this issue here.
+It is very important not to forget to add the attribute # [no_mangle] to the required function, because otherwise the compiler will replace the name of your function with something like: _аgs @ fs34.
+And exporting it to PHP, libffi simply won’t be able to find a function named Fib in the dynamic library.
+You can read more here: link.

 [lib]